 The board of trustees has a service level agreement with School and Governor Support at Birmingham City Council to provide training, advice and support to the board of trustees.
 During the course of the year, a couple of internal training sessions have been held for trustees.
-As a result of new trustees to the board, and following the adoption of new articles of association, a governance review was commissioned and undertaken by the National Governance Association.
-This endorsed the effectiveness of the trust board and also gave some recommendations for further success.
-These are being implemented.

 Newly appointed trustees are provided with a comprehensive induction, including being issued with a trustee handbook, which includes a wide range of information on the school, its aims and values.
-All new trustees are required to complete a skills audit test to assess their experience and knowledge and to support with identifying future training needs.
+All new trustees are required to complete a skills audit to assess their experience and knowledge and to support with identifying future training needs.
 They will undergo an enhanced DBS check.